 A sandwich board written in English that advertises a fixed menu day in day out with no consideration of the season or the locality is not going to be good.

-On top of that, they’re often advertising cut price deals like 15-20 euros for a glass of wine and a secondo or main course.
+On top of that, they’re often advertising cut price deals for a glass of wine and a secondo or main course.
 In expensive cities like Florence, these deals should be scrutinized more than ever.

 How can you expect quality ingredients and quality wine prepared by a restaurant where everyone involved is being paid fairly and overhead costs covered?

-These restaurants prioritize quantity over quality.
+These restaurants prioritize quantity and volume over quality.
 They’re not worried about return customers.
 They’re just trying to make a quick buck, so they have no incentive to make anything fresh or, frankly, good.

 3. Photos of the food or menus in 6 different languages

 Most Tuscan food worth eating is usually ugly and not photogenic.
-There, I said it!
-If you see photos of the food on the menu or worse still, a menu in any other languages than Italian, English and perhaps French/German if you’re on the northern border, make a beeline for the exit.
+If you see photos of the food on the menu or worse still, a menu in 6+ languages.
+We are in Europe, but…

 I don’t think I need to explain this one, but any of the above means the restaurant caters to tourists and enough tourists that their waiters have grown tired of waiting for people to Google translate their menu into every language under the sun and went the extra mile to take photos.